veganstraightedge/hypertextql/spec/table.md

 All columns MUST be wrapped in `tr` tag.
 The schema row MUST be wrapped in `thead` tag.
+A table MUST have only one schema row.

 ```html
 <table id="users">